gustybear/website_academic/content/authors/yao-zheng/_index.md

 +++

 I am an Assistant Professor at Department of Electrical Engineering, University of Hawaiʻi at Mānoa.
-My research interests mainly focus on wireless communication, cybersecurity, and Internet privacy.
+My research interests mainly focus on wireless communication and cybersecurity.